dart-lang/build/build_config/README.md

 An `annotation` trigger causes the builder to run if an annotation is used.
 So, `- annotation MyAnnotation` is a check for `@MyAnnotation` being used.
+A part file included from a library is also checked for the annotation.

 An `import` trigger says that the builder runs if there is a direct import of the specified library.
 This might be useful if a builder can run on code